oenu/Nebulate/readme.md

-# Nebulate Node
+# Nebulate

+> This is a personal project built in a week.
+If you are looking for driven Junior Dev please [get in touch](https://www.linkedin.com/in/adamnb)

 ## Introduction

-Nebulate-Node is a backend web scraper and caching server designed to integrate the Nebula and YouTube video platforms, through the use of a [chrome extension]().
+Nebulate-Node is a backend web scraper and caching server designed to integrate the Nebula and YouTube video platforms, through the use of the [Nebulate](https://github.com/oenu/Nebulate/tree/main/extension) chrome extension included in this repo.

 ![](screenshots/matched_nebula_video.png)
+*Highlighted video and creator have been found on Nebula, a button has been presented to the user to redirect them to the nebula version*
 ## Table of contents

 1. [Motivation](#motivation)